 This project will primarily be based at ASLC, with the National Marine Fisheries Service permits for the captive seals being held by ASLC with Dr. S. Atkinson serving as the Principal Investigator of that permit.
-Seals needing rehabilitation will be sought with the guidance of the

-Alaska Native Harbor Seal Commission.
-The letter of authorization for these seals is also held by ASLC, with Susan Inglis, Director of Research and Rehabilitation Operations serving as the PI.
+Seals needing rehabilitation will be sought with the guidance of the Alaska Native Harbor Seal Commission and The Alaska Region of National Marine Fisheries Service.
+The letter of authorization for these seals is also held by ASLC.